gatity/camunda-csharp-client/csharp-client/docs/DecisionDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new DecisionDefinitionApi(httpClient, config, httpClientHandler);
-            var key = key_example;  // string | The key of the decision definition (the latest version thereof) to be evaluated. var evaluateDecisionDto = new EvaluateDecisionDto(); // EvaluateDecisionDto |  (optional)
+            var key = "key_example";  // string | The key of the decision definition (the latest version thereof) to be evaluated. var evaluateDecisionDto = new EvaluateDecisionDto(); // EvaluateDecisionDto |  (optional)

             try